rastegarpanah/rastegarpanah.github.io/_pages/about.md

 I have received a PhD in computer science from Boston University.
 My PhD advisors were Mark Crovella and Krishna Gummadi.
-Before joining BU I received a M.Sc. in computer science from University of Bonn.
+Before joining BU, I received a M.Sc. in computer science from University of Bonn.

 I am interested in the applications of machine learning in healthcare, finance, and systems biology.
 In the past, I have worked on developing novel data-driven approaches for